chgeo/vitepress-open-md/README.md

 ## Features

-- Adds a command to open the active markdown file in your browser.
+- Adds a command and a CodeLens action to open the active markdown file in your browser.
 - Converts workspace file paths to the matching VitePress route.
 - Supports configuring the target browser app on macOS.